digipres/publications/ipres/ipres-2014/papers/state-records-nsw-digital-archives-poster-poster.md

 abstract: In this paper, we describe a poster on the State Records New South Wales approach to digital archives.
 creators:
-- Lehane, Richard
+- Richard Lehane
-- Archer, Danny
+- Danny Archer
-- Findlay, Cassie
+- Cassie Findlay
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378697/download
 grand_parent: iPRES